alamgirh/Sentiment_analysis/Sentiment analysis Naive Bayes.md

 - the logprior is $log(D_{pos}) - log(D_{neg})$

 ##### Calculate log likelihood
-- Finally, you can iterate over each word in the vocabulary, use your `lookup` function to get the positive frequencies, $freq_{pos}$, and the negative frequencies, $freq_{neg}$, for that specific word.
+- Finally, we can iterate over each word in the vocabulary, use your `lookup` function to get the positive frequencies, $freq_{pos}$, and the negative frequencies, $freq_{neg}$, for that specific word.
 - Compute the positive probability of each word $P(W_{pos})$, negative probability of each word $P(W_{neg})$ using equations 4 & 5.

 $$ P(W_{pos}) = \frac{freq_{pos} + 1}{N_{pos} + V}\tag{4} $$